 M. Bel Air L6; Vélib station#12022

 We start walking la Coulée Verte through Rue de Sahel /Avenue du General Michel Bizot.
-After walking some metres we enter the part built in trench, leaving the hassle of the city above us.
-This is a beautiful part, my favourite part, very green and with lush vegetation.
+After walking some meters we enter the part built in a trench, leaving the hassle of the city above us.
+This is a beautiful part, my favorite part, very green and with lush vegetation.
 A double path allows people to do it by foot or by bike.
 The path crosses two short tunnels nice illuminated.
 This part ends with a third long tunnel, le Tunnel de Reuilly.
-At the end of this tunnel we are again at the same level than the streets of Paris.
+At the end of this tunnel, we are again at the same level than the streets of Paris.

 ALLÉE VIVALDI – JARDIN DE REUILLY

 Allée Vivaldi is a kind of pedestrian avenue with trees all along its way.
 We like to walk it in autumn because of the colors of the trees.
 Along this avenue, we can see the ancient Reuilly train station, which was served by la Petite Ceinture.
 You can see below how it looked like when the ancient railway was still working.
 Today the building is used for social events.
 At the end of this alley, we need to climb some stairs to reach the bridge which crosses Reuilly Garden.

 JARDIN DE REUILLY